OKTW-Network/mc.oktw.one/_i18n/en/_wikiPages/custom_blocks/teleporter.md

 ### Interface

 Right click on the core or sneak on the core to open the teleport interface.

 The name of this teleporter will show the title of interface, on the buttom is a list of teleporters that you can teleport to.
 You can figure out which type of planet is the destination by its icon.
 <img class="article-photo" src="{{ "/assets/img/wiki/teleporter/interface.webp" | relative_url }}">
 <hr>
 <a name="Usage"></a>

 ### Usage

 Open the interface, click on the teleporter you want to teleport to, and wait for the countdown to teleport:
 <img class="article-photo" src="{{ "/assets/img/wiki/teleporter/interface_select.webp" | relative_url }}">

-Notice that entities to be teleported must stand on the teleporter structure .
+Notice that entities to be teleported must stand on the teleporter structure.

 Correct：
 <img class="article-photo" src="{{ "/assets/img/wiki/teleporter/stand_O_1.webp" | relative_url }}">